NateWr/food-and-drink-menu/readme.txt

 * Google maps to show off local suppliers or ethical sourcing programs

 It can be purchased at [Theme of the Crop](http://themeofthecrop.com/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Buy the Food and Drink Menu Pro plugin").

+= More questions and answers =

+Find answers to even more questions in the [FAQ](http://doc.themeofthecrop.com/plugins/food-and-drink-menu/user/faq?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu)

 == Screenshots ==